Sampaguitas/pdb_server/README.md

 Our database will be hosted on [mLab](https://mlab.com/) and our git repository deployed on [heroku](https://dashboard.heroku.com/); sign up to both of these websites if you do not already have an account...

+### Set up the Database

+click on the following link to download an empty copy of the database: (link to be provided).

+This database contains the minimum information required to get you up and running.

+#### Create new deployement

-Login to your mLab account and create a new deployement:
+Login to your mLab account and click on "create new"

 ![alt text](https://vanleeuwenpublic.s3.eu-west-3.amazonaws.com/setup/new+deployement.png "create new deployment")

-Select your Cloud provider, Plan type and Region:
+#### Select your Cloud provider, Plan type and Region:

+We recomend using the free SANDBOX Plan from Amazon Web Services, choose the nearest location.

 ![alt text](https://vanleeuwenpublic.s3.eu-west-3.amazonaws.com/setup/select+could+provider.png "select cloud provider")

-Add a new database user (different than your mlab credentials):
+#### Add a new db user

+Click on the User tab and create a new user.

+Use different credentials than your mlab account; these credentials will be used to execute the Git command below.

 ![alt text](https://vanleeuwenpublic.s3.eu-west-3.amazonaws.com/setup/new+user.png "new user")

+#### Import Database (Binary)

-Under Tools, copy the mongorestore command line and execute it in gitbash(windows)/ your terminal(linux):
+Click on the Tools tab, copy the mongorestore command line and execute it in gitbash(windows)/ your terminal(linux):

 replace <\user>, <\password> with the credentials created above, and <\input db directory> with the folder name.

 ![alt text](https://vanleeuwenpublic.s3.eu-west-3.amazonaws.com/setup/mongorestore.png "mongorestore")

-### Installing
+### Installing the Back End

 Clone this repository: